U.S. charges China-based Zoom executive with disrupting Tiananmen crackdown commemorations | Law-Order

 U.S. charges China-based Zoom executive with disrupting Tiananmen crackdown commemorations

+Zoom said it is cooperating with subpoenas from federal prosecutors in Brooklyn and northern California regarding its dealings with China's government, and with a separate U.S. Securities and Exchange Commission subpoena.
+Jin is not in U.S. custody, and a lawyer for him could not be located.

 The complaint cited many communications by Jin, including whether an account hosting a meeting with a dissident he called "a lead of such illegal political activities" could be suspended for 24 hours "to prevent subsequent huge influence on us?"
-A spokesman for Zoom said it is reviewing the complaint.
-Jin is not in U.S. custody.
-A lawyer for Jin could not be located.
-"Jin willingly committed crimes, and sought to mislead others at the company, to help (Chinese) authorities censor and punish U.S. users' core political speech merely for exercising their rights to free expression," Acting U.S. Attorney Seth DuCharme in Brooklyn said in a statement.
+Jin's actions helped Chinese authorities "censor and punish U.S. users' core political speech merely for exercising their rights to free expression," Acting U.S. Attorney Seth DuCharme in Brooklyn said in a statement.

 - READ MORE ON: